dihardmg/dihardmg.github.io/_posts/2017-11-02-understand-how-why-add-idempotent-requests-api.md

 reason!) is Redis.
 It is riddiculously fast in what it does, writing and reading to it with Ruby is very simple, and it even provides a TTL (Time To Live) which means it will automatically expire our stale keys without us writing a single line of code.
-Of course, Redis provides much more, for for the purpose of this article, it seems to fit just like a glove.
+Of course, Redis provides much more, but for the purpose of this article, it seems to fit just like a glove.

 Note: If you are unfamiliar with Redis, I would recommend giving a shot at their